sergeynezbritskiy/woo-shipping-with-nova-poshta/wp-content/plugins/woo-shipping-for-nova-poshta/readme.txt

 * Task - ensure that synchronisation with Nova Poshta API will start after plugin activation
 * Task - add regions russian names
-* Task - add mysql indexes for better database performance
+* Task - add mysql indexes for better database performance = 2.1.1. =
+* Task - ensure that database structure is up to date